-Sean teaches public classes at East Bay Meditation Center, Yoga Tree, and Spirit Rock Meditation Center, and is core Teacher Training faculty (E-RYT 500) for Piedmont Yoga and Yoga Garden.
-He works with teens through Inward Bound Mindfulness Education and is Associate Faculty with Organic Intelligence® (SEP/OICC), teaching the integration of mindfulness with trauma resolution.
+Sean teaches at Spirit Rock Meditation Center, East Bay Meditation Center, and Namaste Yoga, and is core Yoga Teacher Training faculty (E-RYT 500) for Piedmont Yoga and Yoga Garden San Francisco.
+He works with teens through Inward Bound Mindfulness Education and is Associate Faculty with Organic Intelligence®, teaching the integration of mindfulness with trauma resolution.
 Sean received his PhD in Performance Studies from UC Davis in 2016, writing on states of consciousness in Buddhist meditation and experimental dance.
-He lives in Oakland with family and beloved community.
+He lives in Oakland with his family and beloved community.

 Sean Feit Oakes, PhD is a scholar, performer, and Buddhist teacher, researching the intersections between contemplative and creative processes.
 His current work explores states of consciousness in experimental dance training and intensive meditation practice, integrating Buddhist scriptural study, trauma physiology, and social justice.
 He completed his PhD dissertation in Performance Studies, “‘This Very Body is the Bodhi Tree’: The Performance of Contemplative States in the Western Jhāna Revival & Contemporary Movement Theater” in 2016 at UC Davis.